 - 3D Printing: Allows for customized panel designs, enabling complex architectural forms and reducing waste.

-- Automated Production: High-precision lines improve quality and scalability, meeting the UAE’s high demand for modular buildings.
+- Automated Production: High-precision lines improve quality and scalability, meeting DUBAI’s high demand for modular buildings.

 - Modular Assembly Systems: Advanced tongue-and-groove or cam-lock systems simplify installation and ensure airtight seals.